 In addition to the University Admissions Standards, athletes must meet NCAA Big Sky requirements and MSU requirements for athletic financial assistance.
 Contact Intercollegiate Athletics, P.O.
 Box 173380, Montana State University, Bozeman, MT 59717-3380, (406) 994- 4221 for information about athletic opportunities.

-Yellow Ribbon Program
+Choice Act and Yellow Ribbon

 Spring or Summer Semester Scholarships for New Students

-Please note that if a student is delaying admission to attend another university, they will be considered transfer students and may qualify for the transfer scholarship program.
+Please note that if a student is delaying freshman admission to attend another university, they will be considered transfer students and may qualify for the transfer scholarship program.